catherinepope/papermod/content/about.md

 This site is written in Markdown and built with Hugo, using the [PaperMod theme](https://themes.gohugo.io/themes/papermod/).
 Once committed to my GitHub repo, the site is automatically built and deployed through Netlify.
 I use [Fathom](https://usefathom.com) for the analytics.
 As Fathom protects your privacy, I don't need one of those wretched cookie notices 🎉

 You can also see my [kit list](/kit-list/).

+If you'd like to receive content in your inbox, [subscribe to updates](../subscribe/).
+You'll only hear from me once a fortnight and you can unsubscribe at any time.